schematics/schematics/docs/development/community.rst

 Community
 =========

-Schematics was created in Brooklyn, NY by `James Dennis <http://j2labs.io>`_.
+Schematics was created in Brooklyn, NY by James Dennis.
 Since then, the code has been worked on by folks from around the world.
 If you have ideas, we encourage you to share them!

 Special thanks to `Hacker School <http://hackerschool.com>`_, `Plain Vanilla
 <http://www.plainvanilla.is/>`_, `Quantopian <http://quantopian.com>`_, `Apple